 Want to listen to the audio version of this article?
 Just click below!

 In college, you’ll be expected to do a lot of studying and homework, and you will have no one to hold you responsible for it except for yourself.
-If you don’t turn in assignments, the professors won’t get mad at you; they’ll just fail you.
+If you don’t turn in assignments, the professors won’t get mad at you; they’ll just grade you accordingly.
 It’s tough going from a high school system where you always have someone badgering you to do your work to a college system in which the responsibility is only yours.
-But without good study skills, you won’t pass your classes, and you definitely won’t be eligible to play ball.
+But without good study skills, it will be tough to pass your classes, and it will put your eligible to play ball in jeopardy.

 Start working your study schedule around your baseball schedule.
 If you know that you’re going to have games all day over the weekend, don’t leave your homework for Sunday night.
 You’ll be exhausted by the time you get to it.
 It will not be your best work, and it will only drain you more.
 Figure out your baseball schedule for the week, and be smart about when you’ll have opportunities to study.